Spixmaster/tools/CONTRIBUTING.md

 ## 2. Commenting
 * The Doxygen syntax is used.
 * Everything is commented so that Doxygen does not output any error on documentation creation: classes, structs, functions, member variables.
 Additional comments are voluntary.
 * Comments are sentences in most cases if useful.
+Sentence endings are to use either way as Doxygen will add them too either way.
 * // only for single a comment, otherwise /**/.
 * In dynamic programming languages, the first word of the description shall contain the type.
 ```